 Our work in this area examines issues such as the legal framework surrounding environmental displacement as well as the prospects for enhanced international cooperation to address current humanitarian emergencies.

-With the Syrian refugee crisis in its third year and the flow of tragedies in the Mediterranean unremitting, what are the prospects for enhanced international cooperation to address these humanitarian emergencies more effectively and with proper regard for the rights of refugees?
+With the number of people displaced globally at a record high, the refugee and migration issue has become deeply divisive, both within and between states.
+What are the prospects for improving international cooperation to address these humanitarian crises more effectively and with regard for the rights of refugees?